-The State of Open Data 2023
+The State of Open Data

 Global attitudes towards open data

 The State of Open Data is a global survey providing insights into researchers’ attitudes towards and experiences of open data.
-Now in its eighth year, we are delighted to once again partner with Digital Science and Figshare on the longest running survey and analysis on open data.
+Now in its ninth year, we are delighted to once again partner with Digital Science and Figshare on the longest running survey and analysis on open data.

 Digital Science © Digital Science